Pea Protein vs. Soy Protein: How Do They Compare?

 Soy contains phytoestrogens (“plant” estrogens), also called isoflavones, which are commonly confused with the estrogen found in humans and animals.
 While similar in structure to mammalian estrogen, phytoestrogens do not always act the same way in the body.

 In fact, depending on the area of the body, phytoestrogens can either have estrogenic or anti-estrogenic effects.
-The ability of phytoestrogens to block estrogen in reproductive tissues like the breast and uterus may at least partially explain the association between soy foods and decreased risk of cancer in these areas (15).
+The ability of phytoestrogens to block estrogen in reproductive tissues like the breast and uterus may at least partially explain the association between soy foods and decreased risk of cancer19 in these areas.

 But what about processed soy, as in protein powder?
 Isn’t that harmful?